What Questions Should I Ask When Researching Window Companies?

-The answer to these simple questions may surprise you as many companies don't make or install the windows they sell.
-Ask for references, check out their online reviews and ultimately find a company and a brand you can trust.
-Learn more about how to search for replacement windows online as well as other important factors to look for during the initial process.
+While these seem like simple questions, you may be surprised by the answers you receive from other window companies.
+Many window companies don't make or install the windows they sell.
+Ask for references, check out their online reviews and ultimately, find a company and a brand you can trust.
+Learn more about how to search for replacement windows online as well as other key factors to look for during the initial process.

 - Do your research